jianhaoWebsiteTemplate/jianhao.github.io/_publications/2024-07-10-paper-title-number-1.md

 ---
-title: "3D Printing and Surface Engineering of Ti6Al4V Scaffolds for Enhanced Osseointegration in an In Vitro Study,"
+title: "3D Printing and Surface Engineering of Ti6Al4V Scaffolds for Enhanced Osseointegration in an In Vitro Study"
 collection: publications
 category: manuscripts
 permalink: /publication/2024-07-10-paper-title-number-1